leimao/Console-Snake/README.md

 ## Feedbacks

-If you have encountered any bug, or have any suggestions to improve, please open an issue in the repository.
+If you have encountered any bug, or have any suggestions for improvements, please open an issue ticket in the repository.

 ## References